Now, you can

 Validated algorithm

-We use machine learning to combine these diverse and proprietary data inputs to maximize their value through a patient-specific risk score.
+We use machine learning to optimize the value of these diverse and proprietary data inputs to report a patient-specific risk result.

 4